-The Ultimate Point of View Guide: Third Person Omniscient vs. Third Person Limited vs. First Person
+Point of View in 2023: Third Person Omniscient vs. Third Person Limited vs. First Person

-As an editor, point of view problems are among the top mistakes I see inexperienced writers make, and they instantly erode credibility and reader trust.
-Point of view isn’t easy though, since there are so many to choose from: first person, third person limited, third person omniscient, second person.
+In my experience as an editor, point of view problems are among the top mistakes I see new writers make, and they instantly erode credibility and reader trust.
+Point of view isn't easy though, since there are so many to choose from: first person, third person limited, third person omniscient, and second person.

 What do those even mean?
 And how do you choose the right one for your story?

 All stories are written from a point of view.
-However, when point of view goes wrong—and believe me, it goes wrong often—you threaten whatever trust you have with your reader and fracture their suspension of disbelief.
+However, when point of view goes wrong—and believe me, it goes wrong often—you threaten whatever trust you have with your reader.
+You also fracture their suspension of disbelief.

 However, point of view is simple to master if you use common sense.